 Many teachers would like to use graphic texts in their classrooms, but need to convince their administrators of the value these complex texts can provide in instruction and learning.
 This document is a summary of the latest research and rationale supporting the use of comics in education.

-Click here to download a one-page overview of the educational strengths of the comics medium.
+Click here to download an overview of the educational strengths of the comics medium for teaching and learning content.

 Click here to download a summary of research supporting the use of comics in education.